gchq/Gaffer/store-implementation/parquet-store/README.md

 ## Introduction

-Gaffer contains a store implemented using Apache Parquet version 1.8.1.
+Gaffer contains a store implemented using [Apache Parquet](https://parquet.apache.org/) version 1.8.1.
+Graph elements are stored in Parquet files (typically in HDFS).
 This offers the following functionality:
-- A scalable data store of edges and entities;
+- A scalable data store of entities and edges;
 - A very compact data store using a columnar file format;
-- Fast full scan and random access queries from the same data source even at TB scales assuming that files get stored in HDFS;
+- Fast full scan and random access queries on the same store;
 - Flexible query time filtering of data;
 - Integration with Apache Spark to allow Gaffer data stored in Parquet to be analysed as a `Dataframe`;
-- User-configured persistent aggregation of properties for the same vertices and edges;
+- User-configured persistent aggregation of properties for the same entities and edges;
-- The ability to split vertices into multiple columns of data (using classes that implement `ParquetSerialisation` if default serialiser's are not suitable);
+- The ability to customise how vertices and properties are converted into columns in the Parquet files (using classes that implement `ParquetSerialisation` if the default serialisers are not suitable) - both nested columns and multiple columns are supported.

-- The ability to store properties as nested columns or multiple columns (again using classes that implement `ParquetSerialisation` if default serialiser's are not suitable).
+## Design overview

+Elements are stored in Parquet files.
+There is a top-level directory which contains one subdirectory per group in the schema.
+Within each subdirectory, the elements are stored sorted by the vertex, in the case of an entity, or by the source vertex, in the case of an edge.
+There is another top-level directory that contains the edges sorted by the destination vertex.
+Together these directories allow queries for elements involving particular vertices to quickly find the right data (only the relevant files need to be read, and within those files only blocks containing relevant data need to be read).

+Each property is stored in one or more columns.
+Properties that are simple primitives that are natively supported by Parquet are stored as primitives (rather than serialised objects).
+Properties such as `HyperLogLogPlus` are stored both as a serialised byte array and as a primitive column which gives the current state of the `HyperLogLogPlus`; in this case the current estimate of the sketch is stored.
+The serialised form allows it to be updated with new data.
+The primitive column allows high-performance scans over the current value of the sketch.

+When new data is added to the store, [Apache Spark](https://spark.apache.org/) is used to read, sort and aggregate both the existing data and the new data to form a new directory containing the new data.
+Concurrent updates are not supported.
+Thus this store is suited for occasional bulk updates, rather than continual updates.

 ## Use cases

-Gaffer's `ParquetStore` is particularly well suited to graphs with lots of properties on the vertices and edges where you want to perform both, full table scans and random access queries on the data.
-While the graph is mutable it is not recommend as a store for regularly adding elements to as Parquet files are immutable which means each time you add new elements, all the data has to be read and reprocessed to generate the new files.
+Gaffer's `ParquetStore` is particularly well suited to graphs with lots of properties on the entities and edges where you want to perform both full table scans and random access queries.
+The columnar format allows excellent performance for queries such as what is the average value of the count property over all edges?
+In this case only the count column needs to be read - all the other properties are not read from disk.

+This store can be used as a source of data for frameworks such as GraphX, e.g. the graph of all edges where the count is greater than 10 is loaded from the `ParquetStore` into memory, and then the PageRank algorithm is run using GraphX.

-An example use case would be applying a Page Rank algorithm against yesterday's data.
-Or another use of the `ParquetStore` would be as part of a hybrid system where you use a Gaffer store that can handle the streaming of data and then overnight you take a snapshot of that data and write it into a `ParquetStore` to benefit from the smaller storage requirements and fast full scan capabilities while maintaining fast random access.
+The `ParquetStore` could be used as part of a hybrid system where you use a Gaffer store that continually ingests new data.
+Overnight a snapshot of that data is written into a `ParquetStore` to benefit from the smaller storage requirements and fast full scan capabilities while maintaining fast random access.

 ## Properties file

-While the `ParquetStoreProperties` has sensible defaults for all the exposed parameters for data sets of the order of 10GB - 500GB, users may want to tune these properties to suit their data.
+The `ParquetStoreProperties` class contains all properties relating to the configuration of the `ParquetStore`.
+It can be created from a properties file.
+It has sensible defaults for all parameters but users may want to tune these properties to suit their data.
+The following properties can be set:

-- `spark.master`: The string that sets what mode to run spark in.
+- `spark.master`: The string that sets what mode to run Spark in.
 By default, if Spark is installed on the machine it will use Spark's defaults, otherwise it will run in local mode using all available threads;
-- `parquet.data.dir`: The file path to save the graph files under, by default this will be a relative path
+- `parquet.data.dir`: The file path to save the graph files under, by default this will be a relative path \<current path\>/parquet_data;
-\<current path\>/parquet_data;
-- `parquet.temp_data.dir`: The file path to save the temporary graph files under, by default this will be a relative path
-  \<current path\>/.gaffer/temp_parquet_data.
-Warning this directory will automatically be deleted at the start and end of any `AddElements` operation;
+- `parquet.temp_data.dir`: The file path to save the temporary graph files under, by default this will be a relative path \<current path\>/.gaffer/temp_parquet_data.
+Warning: this directory will automatically be deleted at the start and end of any `AddElements` operation;
 - `parquet.add_elements.threadsAvailable`: The number of threads to make available to the `AddElements` operations to increase the parallelism, by default this is set to 3 which will provide maximum parallelism when adding a single Gaffer group;
-- `parquet.add_elements.row_group.size`: This just exposes the Parquet file format parameter controlling the maximum row group size in bytes before compression, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
+- `parquet.add_elements.row_group.size`: This parameter sets the maximum row group size in bytes before compression for the Parquet files, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 4MB;
 - `parquet.add_elements.page.size`: This just exposes the Parquet file format parameter controlling the maximum page and dictionary page size in bytes before compression, see [Parquet documentation](https://parquet.apache.org/documentation/latest/) for more information.
 By default this is set to 1MB;
 - `parquet.add_elements.batch.size`: This is the maximum file size in bytes of the temporary files.
 By default this is set to 1GB;
 - `parquet.add_elements.output_files_per_group`: This is the number of files that the output data is split into per Gaffer group.
-By default this is set to 100 files.
+By default this is set to 100.

 A complete Gaffer properties file using a `ParquetStore` will look like: